Cour-de-cassation/label/packages/courDeCassation/README.md

 To import _count_ new documents in the LABEL database:

-- connect to `label` via ssh
+- connect to Wallix and open a Cygwin term
-- `sudo su label`
-- navigate to `/home/label/label/packages/courDeCassation`
+- preprod: `pp label script importNewDocumentsFromSder.js --count=[count]`
-- `./scripts/run[environment]Script.sh ./dist/scripts/importNewDocumentsFromSder.js --count=[count]`
+- prod: `prod label script importNewDocumentsFromSder.js --count=[count]`

 To annotate all the documents that have not been annotated by the NLP engine yet in the database, run the following :

-- `./scripts/run[environment]Script.sh ./dist/scripts/annotateDocumentsWithoutAnnotationsWithNlp.js`
+- `pp label script annotateDocumentsWithoutAnnotationsWithNlp.js` (resp `prod label script ...`)

 ## A jurinet decision should have been released in open data, but we cannot find it anywhere via the Judifiltre search engine

 - ask for the _jurinet ID_.
 If you're only provided with a _numéro de registre_, you won't be able to find it in the database.
 - search for it in the _SDER_ database, _rawJurinet_ table
-  - connect to `dbsder` via ssh and connect to the Mongo db
+  - connect to `dbsder-pp` (preprod, resp `dbsder`: prod) via ssh and connect to the Mongo db
   - `use SDER`
   - `db.rawJurinet.find({_id: ID_JURINET})`
 - => if the decision is not in the _rawJurinet_ table, ask Sébastien Courvoisier to import it